aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 #### Task 6: Validate MFA configuration

-In this task, you will validate the MFA configuration by testing sign in of the aaduser1 user account.
+In this task, you will validate the MFA configuration by testing the sign in of the aaduser1 user account.

 1. Open an InPrivate browser window.